anurag-krmkr/flantic-docs/README.md

 ## Features

 {% hint style="info" %}
-**Flantif** is a multi-purpose bot.Flantic provides a variety of feature set compared to other Premium Discord Bots.
+**Flantic** is a multi-purpose bot.Flantic provides a variety of feature set compared to other Premium Discord Bots.
 {% endhint %}

 💠 **Invite tracking**